ark-mod/ArkBot/README.md

 # Project status

+### Support
+Please do not use Github as a support forum.
+If you need help, join our Discord at this link: https://discord.gg/zDJcckF and one of us will try to help as we can.
+Be sure to click the reaction to join the proper discord channels.

+Read the [wiki](https://github.com/tsebring/ArkBot/wiki) for help getting started.

 #### Development
 This project is not currently being actively developed.
 It is still minimally maintained by me as the primary developer of the project.
 Jefferson-1 has taken over maintenance of the project with Tsebring's permission.
 Contributors are welcome.